or with email / password

 Finally, import the ‘play-now.png’ image, add it to the composition, and set its shape to circle, to make a nice rounded shape.

-Almost done, now in the ‘publish‘ tab, set a name to your scene, and press the green ‘publish scene’ button.
+Almost done, now in the ‘publish‘ tab, press the ‘publish scene’ button.

 Next to the QR code, you can see the public link to you scene, in this case: https://xr.plus/d20 (yours will be different).